Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/TagHelpers/README.md

 <a name="summary" />
 ## Summary ##

-In this demo you have walked through the use and creation of ASP.NET 5 Tag Helpers and seen how IntelliSense provides support for them.
+In this demo you have walked through the use and creation of ASP.NET Core Tag Helpers and seen how IntelliSense provides support for them.

 ---